Washington Kastles: History

-Justin Gimelstob controversy

-On June 25, 2008, Kastles' player Justin Gimelstob was on the Washington, D.C., morning radio show "The Sports Junkies", talking about his tennis career, his interactions with other tennis pros, his dalliances with such female players as Martina Hingis, and a variety of other topics.
-During the interview, Gimelstob, a regular guest on the show, said that when he faced Anna Kournikova (who played for the St. Louis Aces) the following month match in Washington: "I’m going to serve it right at the body, about 128, right into her midriff.
-If she's not crying by the time she comes off court then I did not do my job."
-Asked if that meant he hated the Russian, with whom he trained as a youth, he replied: "Hate is a very strong word.
-I just despise her to the maximum level just below hate."
-He added that he would not like to sleep with Kournikova, "because she's such a douche."
-Instead, "I wouldn't mind having my younger brother, who's a kind of a stud, nail her and then reap the benefits of that."

-Gimelstob subsequently lost his job as a commentator on the Tennis Channel.

-Kournikova originally had planned to pull herself from the event but decided to play.
-In the mixed doubles portion of the match, Mashona Washington and Gimelstob defeated Kournikova and Travis Rettenmaier.
-5–2 (though Gimelstob did not start the set.
-He came in for Scott Oudsema at 2–0).
+The WTT has not held any seasons since 2021.

 People

 Head coach

 Thomas Blake was named head coach of the Washington Kastles in June 2008.
 Blake became a professional tennis player in 1996 and most notably partnered with his brother, James Blake, to play doubles in the US Open in 1996 and 2002.
 In 2005, Blake retired from professional singles play.

 Murphy Jensen was named the Kastles' head coach at the start of the 2009 season.
 Jensen and his brother, Luke, won the French Open doubles championship in 1993 and hosts a show on the Tennis Channel.
 After the Kastles finished undefeated in 2011 and 2012, Jensen was named the league's Coach of the Year.
 Jensen was also named the league's Coach of the Year in 2013.